What Size Home Battery Do You Need?

 Time-of-use tariff arbitrage.
 On tariffs like Octopus Agile, a battery charges from the grid overnight at cheap rates and discharges during expensive peak periods.
 For this use case, the sizing logic is different: you want enough capacity to cover your evening peak demand, regardless of solar surplus.
 A household with a 4–5kWh evening peak needs at least 4–5kWh of usable capacity for full arbitrage benefit.

 Modular systems.
 If you're unsure, modular systems let you start smaller and add capacity later.
-The Fox ESS H3 supports additional ECS2900 modules, so you can install 5kWh now and expand to 10kWh or beyond without replacing the inverter or control unit.
-The GivEnergy All-in-One also supports expansion modules.
+The Fox ESS H3 supports additional ECS2900 modules (2.88kWh each, up to seven per stack for roughly 20kWh), so you can start with a small stack now and expand later without replacing the inverter or control unit.
+The GivEnergy All-in-One also supports expansion batteries.
 Starting modular is more cost-efficient than over-specifying if you're uncertain about future demand.

 When to size down